 Lastly, when it is open and clear, make sure to check if the chamber is empty.
 After that, switch the AR-15 to the safe position.

 Lay down the rifle and bullets on a table.
 Make sure you use a sturdy table underneath so you can press the magazine against it while loading the rounds.

-> Once you’re ready, grab the AR-15 magazine with your dominant hand and grab one with the other.
+Once you’re ready, hold the AR-15 magazine with your non-dominant hand.
 Next, carefully align the round onto the top of the magazine.
 Beginners might have trouble with this at first, especially if they have shaky hands and aren’t used to heavy rounds.

-> Afterward, press on the round until it sinks into the magazine.
-To prevent jamming in between shots, slide the round back to align it with the magazine’s back.
+Afterward, press on the round until it sinks into the magazine.
+Slide the round back to align it with the magazine’s back to prevent jamming in between shots.

-> Repeat until you fully load the magazine.
+Repeat until you fully load the magazine.